 SOWK6285.
 Advanced social work practice with children and youth (6 credits) This course will focus on the various approaches in working with young people experiencing different issues in their development.
 To facilitate the skill development, emphasis will be placed on experiential learning through the use of simulated services, games and role-play.
 Advanced social work practice includes motivational interviewing, debriefing, youth development intervention protocol design, and multi-disciplinary cooperation for various youth problems.
-SOWK6287.
+Assessment: 100% coursework SOWK6287.
 Children and youth services and social policies (6 credits) This course will begin with a critical review of the current state of theory and cutting edge research on child development, youth development and delinquency.
 It will then go on to evaluate existing policies and services directed at child, youth and youth at risk.
 Finally it will explore current issues in the field of youth policy.
 Special emphasis will be given to the relevance of these issues and programmes within the Hong Kong context.
-Assessment: 100% coursework Elective Courses SOWK6022.
+Elective Courses SOWK6022.
 Emotion-focused interventions: theory and practice (6 credits) Social work practice recognizes the importance of the role of emotions in therapeutic change.
 This course will begin with a review of current theories and research on emotion-focused interventions before focusing on the application of these theories in the local setting.
 This is followed by an examination of the awareness, the arousal, and reorganization of the emotions in counselling and dynamics and personal reflections, students will reexamine the impact of their families on them, to shape and reshape their current and future family life to their greater satisfaction, and to unlock the treasure of this great resource, which has become the first and last emotional refuge in modern living.
+Assessment: 100% coursework SOWK6062.
+The Satir model and family reconstruction (6 credits) Human behaviour is heavily influenced by family upbringing and socialization.
+This course, based on a marathon experiential training mode, aims to help students to achieve an understanding of their family.
+Virginia Satir's concepts of family rules, communication patterns, family mapping and self-esteem will be used to guide students through a process of self-discovery.
+Active participation will be essential.
 Assessment: 100% coursework SOWK6102.
 Violence in intimate relationships (6 credits) The issue of violence in intimate relationships (e.g. domestic violence & violence in dating) is examined through multi-lenses.
 The course introduces the nature of the different kinds of violence in intimate relationships.
 The knowledge and skills necessary to understand the dynamics of violent behavior are taught.
 How to assess violence, how to identify appropriate intervention strategies, and how to apply such related skills are examined.
 A particular emphasis is given to the relationship between violence and gender issues.
 Assessment: 100% coursework.